ceenobi/footstore/README.md

 # footshop
 e-commerce fullstack
-Getting Started with Create React App
+Getting Started with vite
-This project was bootstrapped with Create React App.
+This project was bootstrapped with yarn create vite.

 Available Scripts
 In the project directory, you can run: